bas080/dotlocaldotbashrc/README.md

 bashrc: source '/home/user/.local.bashrc'
 $
 ```

+You can quickly edit and automatically source after editor quit with
+`dotlocaldotbashrc edit`.

 One notable feature of `dotlocaldotbashrc` is its behavior when background jobs
 are active.
 When attempting to exit the `dotlocaldotbashrc` session using the